meinradweiss/SwissArmyKnife/docs/ADF_SynapsePipelines/ADF_SynapsePipelineOverview.md

  * Slices can be loaded parallel (pipeline defines how many parallel loads are executed)
  * If a slice fails, then it can be restarted, without data duplication
  * Transfer is logged in the meta data database (duration, number of rows transferred)
- * If an ADX cluster is the target, than `creationTime` is set correctly and also the follwowing tags are added
+ * If an ADX cluster is the target, than `creationTime` is set correctly and also the following `tags` are added
    * "Source:PipelineLoad"
    * "LoadedAt:\<UTC date of data load\>",
    * "SlicedImportObject_Id:\<SlicedImportObject_Id of the slice \>"]